Plus500 review summary

 All in all – be careful, as there's a high risk of losing money here.

 Plus500 has limited research options.
-It has great charting tools and its own market analyses, but there are no recommendations, fundamental data or news.
+It has great charting tools and its own market analyses, but there are no recommendations or fundamental data.

 |• Good interactive chart||• No trading ideas|